 To see if the flight you want has available upgrade award seats select “Mileage” under the “Upgrade fare type” heading on the left side of the ticket search screen.

 Flights that have open upgrade award seats will have an “F” in a blue box next to them.

 It couldn’t be any easier to compare the cost of upgrading with Alaska Airlines miles.
-The website shows you the cash price of a coach seat, First Class ticket, and the price of booking an upgrade eligible fare.
+The website shows you the cash price of a coach seat, first class ticket, and the price of booking an upgrade eligible fare.

-- Upgrade to First Class – 15,000 Alaska Airlines miles
+- Upgrade to first class – 15,000 Alaska Airlines miles

 And if you’re out of Alaska Airlines miles, but you still want to upgrade, you can pay $29 to $199+ taxes per one-way flight.

-You can easily see how much more you’ll pay for an upgrade eligible fare and compare that price to the cost of paying cash for a First Class or cheaper coach ticket on the same flight.
+Of all the major U.S. airlines, I found Alaska Airlines to have the most straightforward process for upgrading with miles.
+You can easily see how much more you’ll pay for an upgrade eligible fare and compare that price to the cost of paying cash for a first class or cheaper coach ticket on the same flight.
 So you can always be sure you’re getting the best deal.

 You can’t use Alaska Airlines miles to upgrade partner flights.

 You also won’t find much in the way of in-flight entertainment, WiFi, or complimentary food.
 And you’ll often pay for everything from seat assignments to carry-on bags with these low-cost carriers.

-Allegiant doesn’t offer Business or First Class on any of their planes.
-On select flights, they do have seats with extra legroom and “Giant Seats,” which are similar to domestic First Class seats.
+Allegiant doesn’t offer business or first class on any of their planes.
+On select flights, they do have seats with extra legroom and “Giant Seats,” which are similar to domestic first class seats.